 We absolutely LOVE to read the stories of missionaries around the world.
 There is no better way to truly see God working in someone’s life than to take a step back and look at the big picture.
 It’s also a beautiful way to see the reality of struggles and how messy life can be EVEN if you dedicate your life to God.

 Biographies have won a special place in the heart of our family.
 In fact, we love these stories so much we created a full curriculum, To Every Nation, to dig deeper.
 Click below to check it out.

 Another very popular item in our house is audio dramas.
 We love how captivating stories make life’s hard choices come to life in a practical way that doesn’t seem all that impossible once you’ve taken an adventure with beloved characters you can relate to!

 Some of our favorites are Lamplighter Theater and Patch the Pirate musical adventures.
-Just to make it even more memorable, we’ve combined some of the best audio dramas with our children’s Bible study kits to make this super simple for parents to implement.
+Just to make it even more memorable, we offer some of our favorite audio dramas to be paired with our children’s Bible studies to make this super simple for parents to implement.

 Last, but quite possibly my favorite, are hymn stories.
 I started reading the stories behind hymns to my kids many years ago when I first heard the story of “It is Well.”
 I realized the treasure to be found in understanding the why behind such powerful lyrics.
 Not to mention, I loved the idea of sharing those lyrics with my kids in a more meaningful way.